 I hesitated to watch this series from the beginning because I was not really a fan of either Ron or Sammul when they first started.
 However, this series was better than expected.
 The cast was a great choice and matched the characters very well.
 The storyline was interesting with all aspects of the martial arts and other elements combined.
 The comedy was not too much either since it did not aim to impress, therefore, made it through the series without making everything a joke as an overall.
 The storyline focused mostly on the mystery of the five ghosts (who were actually robbers–of course and not real ghosts).

 - Mandy Cho as Ying Hiu Suet.
 NOT her acting since she was really trying at times AND somehow was a bit passive at others.
 But her costume was all right and she managed.
-She was a stubborn kid yet she had this righteous streak within her that she wasn’t all spoiled like the typical misses.
+She was a stubborn person yet she had this righteous streak within her that she wasn’t all spoiled like the typical misses.
 (I love Mandy but sometimes I realize that she could do more to improve SO I just want to point that out and NOT be blind, lol.
 Just keeping myself in check, that’s all.)
-I really like it that she’s stubborn yet she’s not unreasonable about things.
-She does have a kind heart and tries to help others.
+I really like it that she was stubborn yet she wasn’t unreasonable about things.
+She did have a kind heart and tried to help others.

 - Sammul Chan as Dung Fei.
 It wasn’t hard to figure out that Sammul was the stronger of the other two in acting.
-He–like some others–lacked in the comedy department BUT it was okay since his comedic moments in here wasn’t dragged out OR overboard like in some of the other ones that I’ve seen.
-Though he went astray later but I didn’t really hate him since he wasn’t perfect.
+He–like some others–lacked in the comedy department BUT it was okay since his comedic moments in here wasn’t dragged out OR overboard like in some of the other ones that I’d seen.
+Though he went astray later, I didn’t really hate him since he wasn’t perfect.
 It showed a different character and a different personality than the other two.
 He was petty at times and was easily led astray but he managed to return to the good side again because he realized how important his sister was to him.
 He really learned his lesson.